A Reorder Point system is an inventory control that helps businesses maintain an appropriate inventory level and avoid shortages.

 But in reality, some of your suppliers may not be able to deliver the materials on time because of their problems.

-In this case, it is difficult to you to meet your customer’s demands on time.
+In this case, it is difficult for you to meet your customer’s demands on time.
 So it is better to have some safety stocks.

 To have an undisturbed production process, if you hold more inventory, that is waste only.
 However, it will be a cost burden to the company since you need to have more space in the warehouse for that excess stock and pay a salary to the laborers handling the inventory.